Sand Facts & Figures

 10) The Mythical Sandman

 The Sandman is a mythical character that is said to originate from central Europe.
 It may seem a little odd now, however parents would tell the story of the Sandman hoping that it would help lull their children to sleep.
-The tale goes that just after you’ve actually feel asleep he would come to sprinkle sand into the eyes which would in turn give good dreams to those people.
+The tale goes that just after you’ve actually fallen asleep he would come to sprinkle sand into your eyes which would in turn give good dreams to those people.
 This would then leave sandy remnants in the corner of the eyes the following morning.